-The Maine Women Writers Collection contains many valuable assets to enhance teaching in the classroom.
-Student can engage in active learning with primary source materials and gain a unique perspective on their research.
+The Maine Women Writers Collection offers many options to enhance teaching in the classroom.
+Primary source materials engage students in active learning and help them to gain a unique perspective on their research.
 We can provide an overview of archives and special collections research, or build an entire course around archives-based work.

 Introduction to Archives

-This session can happen in the classroom or the archives.
-We will give an overview of the MWWC holdings, demonstrate how to use a finding aid to learn more about our collections, and then facilitate a hands-on exploration of documents.
-We can select materials specific to your course or use a specific document type (i.e., correspondence) to help students explore ideas.
+This session can happen in the classroom or in the archives.
+We will give an overview of the MWWC holdings, demonstrate how to use a finding aid, and facilitate a hands-on exploration of documents.
+We can select materials tailored to your course, or focus on a specific document type such as correspondence or diaries, to help students explore ideas.

 Class Research Visit

 We can provide whole collections or groups of materials for students to explore during class time.
-Usually, these sessions take place either in the MWWC or at the Ketchum Library, though we will work with you to best accommodate your class needs.
-Research visits allow students to spend time exploring the nature of archival collections or published materials.
-Students are encouraged to ask questions with guided activities (designed by MWWC staff or in collaboration with faculty) and assignments and are given an overview of research skills for primary sources.
+Sessions can take place in the MWWC or the Ketchum Library, though we will work with you to best accommodate your class needs.
+Research visits allow students to spend time exploring the nature of archival collections or published materials and develop research skills with primary sources.
+Students are encouraged to ask questions with guided activities designed by MWWC staff or in collaboration with faculty.

-Want to have someone visit your class to talk about a specific topic?
-We are happy to create a focused lecture that will fit into your course design.
+We are happy to create a focused lecture or interactive presentation that will fit into your course design.

-One of the most rewarding outcomes of archival instruction happens when faculty and archives staff collaborate on course design.
-We have worked with faculty to create multi-class units on a subject and have been embedded in courses to help support students in engaging with primary sources.
-If you have questions about what is possible, we would be happy to brainstorm about how primary sources can support your course learning outcomes.
+The most rewarding outcomes of archival instruction happen when faculty and archives staff collaborate on course design.
+We have worked with faculty to create multi-class units on a subject and regularly visited classes to help support students in engaging with primary sources.
+Contact us to see what is possible and brainstorm about how primary sources can support your course learning outcomes.

-Elizabeth DeWolfe’s Introduction to Women’s and Gender Studies class participated in a Wikipedia-Edit-A-Thon, creating pages for women of note.
+- This class participated in a Wikipedia-Edit-A-Thon to create pages for women of note.
 Many Maine women were highlighted in this project, with students using the MWWC to do primary source research.
 WikiEdu highlighted the project on their blog.

-Professor Jennifer Tuttle developed an assignment for her advanced humanities course on “Writing and Women’s Health” in which students would have the option of writing their analytical essay on primary sources in the MWWC.
+- This course offered students the option to write their analytical essay on primary sources in the MWWC.
 Students wrote about a variety of items, from Abraham Myerson’s The Nervous Housewife (1920) to May Sarton’s journals.
-Many of the students focused on the unique genre of artists’ books in which Martha Hall explores various aspects of her experience with breast cancer.
+Many of the students focused on artist’s books in which Martha Hall explored her experience with breast cancer.